NabailAzhiim/YonedaRRE/README.md

 ## Generating data

-Make sure "Al.dat" and "Cu.dat" files are available.
+Make sure [Al.dat](https://github.com/NabailAzhiim/YonedaRRE/blob/main/Al.dat) and [Cu.dat](https://github.com/NabailAzhiim/YonedaRRE/blob/main/Cu.dat) files are available.
 These files contains the refractive index data of Al and Cu retrieved from the CXRO website.
-After that, run all of the cells in "Generate-Data.ipynb".
+After that, run all of the cells in [Generate-Data.ipynb](https://github.com/NabailAzhiim/YonedaRRE/blob/main/Generate-Data.ipynb).
 This will create additional "Al" and "Cu" folders to store all calculation results.

 ## Generating figures

-Open "Figures" folder and you will find Fig. 3 in the paper that depicts the illustration of the scattering problem and polarization directions convention.
-To reproduce the rest of the figures, simply run all of the cells in "Generate-Figures.ipynb".
+Open [Figures](https://github.com/NabailAzhiim/YonedaRRE/tree/main/Figures) folder and you will find Fig. 3 in the paper that depicts the illustration of the scattering problem and polarization directions convention.
+To reproduce the rest of the figures, simply run all of the cells in [Generate-Figures.ipynb](https://github.com/NabailAzhiim/YonedaRRE/blob/main/Generate-Figures.ipynb).
 Note that all figures are saved as a pdf file.

 # Performing Similar Calculations for Other Materials

 To do this, first you need to determine which materials that you want to analyze and then retrieve the corresponding refractive index data from the CXRO website.
-If you are not familiar with this website, please refer to "How to Retrieve Refractive Index Data from the CXRO Website.pdf" for a more detailed guidance.
-Make sure you save the refractive index data as a "sample.dat" file in the same directory as "RRE.ipynb".
-After that, open "RRE.ipynb" and modify it as you need to perform the calculations.
+If you are not familiar with this website, please refer to [How to Retrieve Refractive Index Data from the CXRO Website.pdf](https://github.com/NabailAzhiim/YonedaRRE/blob/main/How%20to%20Retrieve%20Refractive%20Index%20Data%20from%20the%20CXRO%20Website.pdf) for a more detailed guidance.
+Make sure you save the refractive index data as a "sample.dat" file in the same directory as [RRE.ipnyb](https://github.com/NabailAzhiim/YonedaRRE/blob/main/RRE.ipynb).
+After that, open [RRE.ipnyb](https://github.com/NabailAzhiim/YonedaRRE/blob/main/RRE.ipynb) and modify it as you need to perform the calculations.
 A detailed description is provided for each cell in that notebook.
-You may refer to "Generate-Data.ipynb" if you need some examples on how to run each cell.
+You may refer to [Generate-Data.ipynb](https://github.com/NabailAzhiim/YonedaRRE/blob/main/Generate-Data.ipynb) if you need some examples on how to run each cell.